 - Currently, hormonal therapy has no role in the management of cryptorchidism.

-- Surgical exploration should be done in prepubertal boys with nonpalpable testis and if indicated, abdominal orchidopexy should also be performed.
+- Surgical exploration should be done in pre-pubertal boys with non-palpable testis and, if indicated, an abdominal orchidopexy should also be performed.

 - Patients and their parents should be counseled about the risk of infertility and malignancy.